This blog originally appeared in ONE.

 The Kenyan government is delivering on an election promise and has awarded a supply contract for 1.2 million laptops to be given to first year primary school students.
-In a country where 75 percent of the population lack reliable access to electricity, the laptop roll out, although media sexy, is completely out of touch with reality.
+In a country where 70% of the population lack reliable access to electricity, the laptop roll out, although media sexy, is completely out of touch with reality.

 The government has acknowledged the problem, stating that “the physical infrastructure in most schools is undeveloped and dilapidated.”
 In fact only 2,037 of the targeted 20,368 schools that are to receive laptops are connected to the electrical grid.
-This means that 90 percent of the children receiving these laptops will have no reliable means to power them and might realistically never turn them on.
+This means that 90% of the children receiving these laptops will have no reliable means to power them and might realistically never turn them on.

 At the surface this bold project, which will cost the government $600 million, holds tremendous potential for the future of Kenyan education – a leapfrog into eLearning and access to almost unlimited resources.
 Scratch a little deeper and it becomes clear that potential is all that exists without the energy to unlock it.